iswimfree/reading-notes/201/README.md

 ## **About Page:**

-This page is the first of many on my coding 201 journey.
+This is the main Page of my 201 Course Reading notes.
-It will contain things that i learn and show my growth over the next month. i hope you enjoy watching this page become something great.
+Each reading will have its own page with a link to that page as well as a link to return to this page.
+Each page will also prodive information i felt relevant about that specific reading.

 ## **Table of Contents:**